-ENG 099 ● or Accuplacer Sentence Skills Score of 69 or equivalent (for BA 121)

-MATH 099 or Accuplacer Arithmetic Score of 57 or equivalent (for ACCT 101A and 111)

-RDG 099 or Accuplacer Reading Score of 69 or equivalent (for ACCT 101A, BA 113, BA 121 and BA 133)

-ENG 100 ● or Accuplacer Sentence Skills Score of 85 or equivalent (for ENG 101)

-RDG 100 or Accuplacer Reading Score of 80 or equivalent (for ENG 101)
+ENG 099 묘 or Accuplacer Sentence Skills score of 69 or equivalent (for BA 121) MATH 099 or Accuplacer Arithmetic score of 57 or equivalent (for ACCT 101A and 111) RDG 099 or Accuplacer Reading score of 69 or equivalent (for ACCT 101A, BA 113, BA 121 and BA 133) ENG 100 묘 or Accuplacer Sentence Skills score of 85 or equivalent (for ENG 101) RDG 100 or Accuplacer Reading score of 80 or equivalent (for ENG 101)

-Term 1

-ACCT 101A ● 3 credits
+3 credits

-ACCT 111 ● 3 credits
+ACCT 111 ■ 3 credits

-BA 131 ● 2 credits
+BA 131 💻 2 credits

-BA 150 ● or CP 176 or CSCI 101 ● 4 credits
+BA 150 💻 CP 176 CSCI 101 💻 4 credits

 Term 2

-ACCT 101B ● 3 credits
+ACCT 101B A 3 credits

 ACCT 170 3 credits

-BA 113 ● or BA 133 ● 3 credits
+BA 113 💻 BA 133 💻 3 credits

-BA 121 ● or ENG 101 ● 3 credits
+BA 121 🖳 ENG 101 🖳

+3 credits

+Approved elective 🖳 3 credits

+Term 3

-ACCT 102 ● 3 credits
+ACCT 102 💻 3 credits

 ACCT 180 3 credits

-ACCT 254 ● 3 credits
+ACCT 254 ■ 3 credits

-ACCT 298 or ACCT 299 4 credits
+ACCT 298 ACCT 299 3-4 credits

-Approved Elective ● 3 credits

 Approved Electives

-ACCT 150 ACCT 151 ACCT 157 ●

-ACCT 157 •

-ACCT 159 ● ACCT 201A ACCT 201B
+ACCT 150 ACCT 151 ACCT 157 🖳 ACCT 158 💻 ACCT 159 ■ ACCT 160 ■ ACCT 201A 🖳 ACCT 201B

-ACCT 202 ACCT 240 ACCT 241

-ACCT 255 ACCT 260 ACCT 270
+ACCT 202 ACCT 240 ACCT 241 ACCT 255 ACCT 260 ACCT 270

-ACCT 271 ACCT 280

-ACCT 280 ACCT 296 ACCT 297
+ACCT 271 ACCT 280 ACCT 296 ACCT 297 CIS courses

-CIS Courses ● (except CIS 150 & 151 & 152) CSE 101
+☐ (except CIS 150, 151 & 152)

+CSE 101 L CSE 102 L

-CSE 102 CSE 103
+CSE 103 🖳

-Business Occupations

-BUSINESS ADMINISTRATION
+If student has equivalent accounting work experience, student may apply to substitute 3-4 credits of approved electives for this requirement.
+Contact Dawn Addington at 224-3821 or dawna@tvi.edu.

 - Associate of Applied Science Degree in Business Administration (concentrations in: Continuous Quality Improvement, E-Commerce, Entrepreneurship, General Business, International Business, Leadership Development, Management, Real Estate or Retail Management)

 - Certificate in Business Administration (concentrations in: Continuous Quality Improvement, E-Commerce, Entrepreneurship, General Business, International Business, Leadership Development, Management, Real Estate or Retail Management)

-- Designed Skill Sets in Advertising Assistant, Continuous Quality Improvement, Human Resources Assistant, Leadership Development, Retail/Wholesale Management and Sales Associate
+- Skill Sets in Advertising Assistant, Continuous Quality Improvement, Entrepreneurship, Human Resources Assistant, Leadership Development, Retail/Wholesale Management and Sales Associate

 Program Description

 The Business Administration program is available to persons interested in learning the various aspects of the free enterprise system.
-The curriculum includes business concepts such as accounting, business law, management, marketing, and sales.
-Skills related to the applications of these concepts are developed through the study of computer applications, communications, team building, and decision making.
+The curriculum includes business concepts such as accounting, business law, management, marketing and sales.
+Skills related to the applications of these concepts are developed through the study of computer applications, communications, team building and decision making.

 The concentrations provide students the opportunity to specialize in a particular business discipline of their choosing.

 Several of the certificate and associate of applied science degree courses are offered online.

-Note: The associate of applied science degree transfers to the University of New Mexico College of Education for credit toward a bachelor of science degree in Organizational Learning and Instructional Technology with a concentration in Technology and Training.
+Note: The associate of applied science degree transfers at least 30 technical credits and applicable Arts & Sciences credits to the University of New Mexico College of Education toward the Technology and Training (2+2) program.
+Contact (505) 224-3811 for more information.

 Career and Advancement Opportunities

-Ninety-seven percent of the 2001-02 Business Administration graduates obtained jobs.
-Career opportunities are available in the public sector as well as the private sector in the following areas: advertising, marketing, entrepreneurship, human resources, sales, real estate, small business management, and supervision.
+Career opportunities are available in the public sector as well as the private sector in the following areas: advertising, marketing, entrepreneurship, human resources, sales, real estate, small business management and supervision.

 Special Requirements

-None.
+None

+Contact Information

+Program information is available from the Business Occupations Department at (505) 224-3811, or from Advisement and Counseling at (505) 224-4321 (Main Campus) or (505) 224-5646 (Montoya Campus).